sourcey/libsourcey/README.md

 Transfer/sec:      2.19MB
 ~~~

-As you can see the `httpechoserver` is close to twice as fast as the `nodejs` echo server.
+As you can see the `httpechoserver` is almost twice as fast as the `nodejs` echo server, which is a massive performance gain over one of the leading web server implementations.
 Check the `httpechoserver` sample for the full code, including the `nodejs` echo server we used for profiling.

 #### Processes